 Carbon dioxide (CO2): produced by human respiration, it is a natural component of the air that poses no health risks at the concentrations normally found inside buildings.

-For the weeks presented, the provincial data shows that:
+For the weeks of March 6 to April 28, 2023, the provincial data shows that:

-- On average, more than 96% of rooms recorded an average weekly concentration of CO2 lower than 1500 ppm, which is a sign of satisfactory air quality.
+- On average, nearly 96% of rooms recorded an average weekly concentration of CO2 lower than 1500 ppm, which is a sign of satisfactory air quality.

-- More than 96% of rooms had a satisfactory average weekly temperature (between 20°C and 26°C).
+- On average, more than 96% of rooms had a satisfactory average weekly temperature (between 20°C and 26°C).

 Based on the provincial data, it can be concluded that our classrooms have satisfactory air quality.

 Go to the Provincial data – Archives page to follow the evolution of air quality in our schools.

 The data used to calculate the weekly averages of CO2, temperature and humidity are those recorded between 8 a.m. and 4 p.m., Monday to Friday.
 They do not include statutory holidays.
 However, the system does not automatically remove pedagogical days or snow days from the calculation.
 However, publications of the school service centres and school boards take this information into account as much as possible.

 These numbers include data from both the public and private sectors.

 For the moment, this data excludes most of the data gathered from wired sensors because these sensors do not transmit the information collected to the suppliers’ platforms.
 Further work on this issue is ongoing.
 Regardless, the sensors are installed and real-time data is available in the rooms.
 It should be noted that, in total, there are fewer than 7 000 of these sensors (under 8%), and that the vast majority are in schools with mechanical ventilation systems that do not pose any problems.